Note: This is the fifth article in an ongoing series. If you haven’t read the first four, I recommend doing that before continuing:

 However, the healing caused by the needle insertion isn’t limited to the damage caused by the needle.
 If there is other damage in the area from previous traumas or injuries, that will also be addressed by the immune chemicals released by the needle insertion.

-What’s more, the micro-trauma caused by the needle starts a systemic immune response.
-This promotes healing of the soft tissue throughout the body – not just at the needling site.
-After the needles are removed, the needle-induced lesions continue to stimulate the body until the lesions heal.
 This means that the anti-inflammatory effect of acupuncture persists for 2-3 days (and sometimes as long as a week) after the needle is withdrawn.

 Genetically the body is not designed to be in chronic pain.
 It will do everything it can to get us out of pain.
 Acupuncture “reminds” the body how it should be functioning, and helps its powerful inbuilt pain relieving mechanisms kick into gear.
 It’s a bit like jump starting a car.
 You’re not changing how the car works, or even adding anything to the engine.
 You’re just giving the battery a little jolt so the car can run how it’s supposed to.